zeek/zeek-docs/doc/scripts/base/protocols/conn/thresholds.zeek.rst

    Deletes a byte threshold for connection sizes.

-   :cid: The connection id.
+   :param cid: The connection id.

-   :threshold: Threshold in bytes to remove.
+   :param threshold: Threshold in bytes to remove.

-   :is_orig: If true, threshold is removed for packets from originator, otherwise for packets from responder.
+   :param is_orig: If true, threshold is removed for packets from originator, otherwise for packets from responder.

    :returns: T on success, F on failure.